 Buying a mobile phone

-Choosing a phone and a plan that's suitable for your needs can be confusing.
-Use the information here to help you choose the best option.
+Choosing a phone and a plan that's suitable can be confusing.
+This information can help you choose the best option for you.

 Phoney Deals: MoneySmart Rookie - video for young people from the Australian Securities and Investment Commission.

 The right plan will depend on the way you use your phone.
 Do your research.
 Ask questions about the plan.
 Think about what you need and compare it to what you can afford.

 You will usually:

 - get a monthly bill

 - have a contract for a specific length of time